Pirate FlagPirates and PrivateersPirate Flag

 Thistles & Pirates

-Cover Art: In the Shadow of
+Cover Art: In the Shadow of Nelson

 In the Shadow of Nelson: The Life of Admiral Lord Collingwood

-By Denis Orde
+by Denis Orde

-Pen and Sword, 2019, ISBN 978-1-5267-6112-5, $29.95 / £16.99
+Pen and Sword, 2019, ISBN 978-1-5267-6112-5, US $29.95 / UK £16.99

-It begins when Collingwood and Horatio Nelson are already serving in 1773.
+The book begins when Collingwood and Horatio Nelson are already serving in 1773.
 Although Nelson is just a teenager, Collingwood is ten years his senior and still a midshipman.
 Perhaps recognizing in each other a truly dedicated officer and a shared hatred of the French, they become close while spending their liberties ashore.
 They maintain this relationship while corresponding from their respective ships and stations over the years.

 Before reading this book, I was accustomed to reading that Collingwood served in the shadow of Nelson.
 I always took that to mean that no matter how hard he fought, he never received the notoriety and acclaim that Nelson did.
 And ranked second-in-command at Trafalgar meant he led his own line of ships and was the first one to come under fire and break the enemy’s line.
 Regardless, it was considered Nelson’s great victory and Collingwood who received honorable mention.